NAT Loopback issues

 This explanation involves complex networking knowledge, we need your assistance to improve its readability.

-More details about NAT Loopback, please check Wikipedia page.
+For more details about NAT Loopback, please check the Wikipedia page.

 Solutions